 The recovery of the Kaikōura transport corridor and landscape.

 Boffa Miskell was engaged by NCTIR at the onset, taking on lead roles to guide the Ecology, Landscape Planning and Landscape Architecture aspects of the project over the initial 18-month period.
+Our team contributed specialist expertise at a time when the project was moving at extraordinary pace and under immense pressure to reconnect communities and freight networks.

 Location